 It refers to the list of all accounts put in place to manage a company’s accounting transactions.
 It usually starts with 1000 (assets) and proceeds to 9000 (miscellaneous gains and losses).
 The accounts are numbered in sequence.

-It records all financial transactions occurring within a company during an accounting cycle.
+The general ledger records all financial transactions that occur within a company during an accounting cycle.
 A chart of account number gives this order.

 Equity of Stockholders

-If a business or a person files a lawsuit on a company, that company incurs a liability called contingency.
-Other factors, such as internal issues and natural calamities, can lead to such loss.
+If a business or individual files a lawsuit on a company, that company incurs a liability called a contingency.
+Other factors, such as internal issues and natural calamities, can lead to such losses.

 Also called mergers and acquisitions, a business merger is concerned with the putting together of two or more businesses.

 For example, if McDonald’s purchases 50% of Starbucks, this is an instance of a business merger.
 It is worth emphasizing that mergers come in two forms:

 - Asset acquisition

 - Stock acquisition

 Understanding financial accounting is fundamental for any business.
 Equip yourself properly by contacting a financial advisor in Jackson, MI.
 If you’re outside this area, please see our financial advisor page for further details.